 - Upgrade firmware – button is enabled if firmware in BD3 can be updated

 - Log window – shows information what’s going on in communication between DC1 and BD3.

 Up to 4 BD3 interfaces can be connected to DC1 dynamometer controller.
 Each one of the BD3 interfaces must be assigned to a distinct channel.
 Each Torque Controller in DC1 sends desired brake power fraction (0.0 ÷ 1.0) through CAN bus if “Send BD3 control message” is checked.

 Example data flow:

-The connected eddy current brake nominal current must be programmed into BD3 interface.
-With use of this information BD3 interface adjusts effective output voltage to keep your brake safe.
+The connected eddy current brake nominal current must be programmed into the BD3 interface.
+With use of this information, BD3 interface adjusts effective output voltage to keep your brake safe.
 Over-driving your absorber coils with current higher than nominal for some time can lead to coils damage!

 Retarder electrical characteristic is connected with following equation: